Aliases for C2 Gene

 C2 (Complement Component 2) is a Protein Coding gene.
-Diseases associated with C2 include c2 deficiency and complement component c2 deficiency.
+Diseases associated with C2 include c2 deficiency and macular degeneration, age-related, 14, reduced risk of.
 Among its related pathways are Complement and coagulation cascades and Complement and coagulation cascades.
 GO annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is ENSG00000244255.

 UniProtKB/Swiss-Prot for C2 Gene

 Component C2 which is part of the classical pathway of the complement system is cleaved by activated factor C1 into two fragments: C2b and C2a.
 C2a, a serine protease, then combines with complement factor C4b to generate the C3 or C5 convertase